ResourcesInsight

 What is a healthcare data warehouse?

-In simple terms, a healthcare data warehouse (HDW) is an organized central repository for all aggregated, usable healthcare information retrieved from multiple sources like:
+A healthcare data warehouse (HDW) is an organized central repository for aggregated healthcare information.
+The tool retrieves data from multiple sources, such as:

-HDWs are the fourth component of a healthcare data platform, and the prior components directly influence it.
-In other words, the connectivity layer, data lake, and analytics enrichment processes determine the volume and type of data stored in an HDW.
+HDWs are the fourth component of a healthcare data platform, and the prior components (the connectivity layer, data lake, and analytics enrichment processes) determine the volume and type of data stored in an HDW.

-It’s worth distinguishing between a data lake and an HDW, as you want these two components to remain separate.
+It’s worth distinguishing between a data lake and a data warehouse, as you want these two components to remain separate.
 A data lake represents raw data in its unusable form, while an HDW is an organized storage location of usable data.

 What are the benefits of healthcare data warehousing?

-Efficient reporting: HDWs can help your team create precise analytics reports quickly to get a bird’s eye view of your performance.
-For example, your team can use dashboard reporting to efficiently compare your high-cost members based on cohort (admission, drug, condition, etc.), total members, and total cost.
+• Efficient reporting: HDWs can help your team quickly create precise analytics reports to get a bird’s-eye view of your healthcare cost and quality performance.
+For example, your team can use dashboard reporting to efficiently compare high-cost members across cohorts (admission, drug, condition, etc.), total members, and total cost.

-Improved clinical decision-making: Discover the right insights at the right time by accessing a unified HDW.
-Rather than siloed databases, an HDW can connect all of your information in a supportive, evidence-based clinical decision framework.
+• Improved clinical decision-making: Discover the right insights at the right time by integrating a unified HDW into existing workflows.
+Rather than using siloed databases and systems, an HDW can connect all your information and tools across the enterprise.

-Optimized insurance claims and payments: Your healthcare organization can review and efficiently process large sums of claims data, access its compensation services, prevent fraud, and ameliorate underlying roadblocks.
+• Optimized insurance claims and payments: Your healthcare organization can review and efficiently process large amounts of claims data, access and analyze information within those claims, and use those insights to improve performance and outcomes.

-Elevated strategic planning: Take a comprehensive approach to resource planning with accessible data tools.
-Use data gathered from disparate sources to prevent future issues.
+• Elevated strategic planning: Take a comprehensive approach to resource planning with accessible data tools.
+Use data gathered from disparate sources to identify and avoid future challenges.

-Enhanced patient satisfaction and outcomes: In your patients’ eyes, an accessible HDW means that they can receive timely and accurate treatment derived from advanced analytical models and experience measurable progress.
+• Enhanced patient satisfaction and outcomes: For patients, an accessible HDW means they can receive timely, accurate treatment informed by advanced analytical models and experience measurable progress.

-Personalized value-based care: Collaborate with other clinicians using a uniform HDW to generate deeper insights and enhance current treatment plans for patients while avoiding unnecessary costs.
+• Personalized value-based care: Collaborate with other clinicians using a uniform HDW to generate deeper insights and enhance treatment plans for patients while avoiding unnecessary costs.

 What are the key features to look for in a healthcare data warehouse?